Friday, 30 April 2010

 “That’s not the suit.”

-“What’s not the suit?” says Tony.
+“What’s not the suit?” says Toby.

-“Oh, tell me about it,” says Tony.
+“Oh, tell me about it,” says Toby.

 Both men laugh.